 How can we get everyone throughout the company to take responsibility for risk management?

-CPG's Vulnerable Global SC Network
+CPG’s Vulnerable Global Supply Chain Network

 Management’s sense of accomplishment evaporated with the commodity shocks of 2008.
 As oil prices climbed to $140 per barrel, the costs to ship a container from China to the U.S. West Coast shot upward to almost $8,000.
-The doubling of ocean freight costs was more than matched by increased labor costs in China, which had risen 144% in the preceding five years.
+The doubling of ocean freight costs was more than matched by increased labor costs in China, which had risen 144 percent in the preceding five years.
 Worse, contaminated peanut butter in the U.S. and tainted milk in China had made food safety a real concern.
 CPG’s top leadership began to fear that its global supply chain was too lean—a risk that had been overlooked in CPG’s quest to grow in the face of intense global competition.

 A Long Flight Home